artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 Edit an existing accession record
 =================================

-Existing :term:`accession records <accession record>` can be upated at any time by a logged-in user with edit privileges.
+Existing :term:`accession records <accession record>` can be updated at any time by a logged-in user with edit privileges.

 1. Navigate to the record you want to edit.
 You can do this via the